 I wore a mask when I stopped to get food and used sanitizer like usual throughout the day.
-It’s a pretty rural part of the state and I didn’t see anyone else wearing masks, I got a lot of stares for wearing it.
-I continued to wear it every time I stopped though.
+It’s a pretty rural part of the state, and I didn’t see anyone else wearing masks; I got many stares for wearing it.
+I continued to wear it every time I stopped, though.
 I barely saw any other humans the whole trip.

 They call it God’s country up there for a reason.
 It is so beautiful the entire route.
-There’s at least 10 state parks along that stretch of road.
+There are at least 10 state parks along that stretch of road.
 Each one is beautiful in its own way.
-There’s so many waterfalls, beaches, geological features and nature to look at.
-I didn’t see a whole lot of wild life, but in the past I’ve seen moose, wolves, bears, bald eagles, and much more
+There are so many waterfalls, beaches, geological features, and nature to look at.
+I didn’t see a whole lot of wildlife, but in the past, I’ve seen moose, wolves, bears, bald eagles, and much more.

 Looking back, is there anything you would have done different?

 I definitely would’ve brought a thicker blanket and a foam pad to sleep on.
-I didn’t get very good sleep the two nights I camped.
+I didn’t get excellent sleep the two nights I camped.
 It gets cold at night up there.
-I also would’ve left my DSLR at home. iPhones have such great cameras nowadays and I never bothered pulling out my actual camera.
+I also would’ve left my DSLR at home. iPhones have such great cameras nowadays, and I never bothered pulling out my actual camera.

 What was the most fulfilling part of this trip for you?

 Finishing the first day was super fulfilling.
-I had no clue how I was going to hold up and I really proved to myself what I am capable of on day one.
-I hit a lot of big achievements that I’d never done in a single day of skating; 30 miles, 40 miles, 50, miles, and double marathon.
+I had no clue how I would hold up, and I really proved to myself what I am capable of on day one.
+I hit many big achievements that I’d never done in a single day of skating; 30 miles, 40 miles, 50 miles, and double marathon.